ALL Metrics

 Nonetheless, several demographic characteristics are closely linked to how gender affects entrepreneurial inclinations.
 Studies by Hechavarria and Ingram (2016) and Herrema (2017) highlight the intersectionality of gender with age, socioeconomic status, and educational background among finalist students.
 Hechavarria and Ingram’s study revealed that while both male and female finalist students initially showed enthusiasm for becoming entrepreneurs, over time, these intentions changed, with a high number of male students displaying persistence in pursuing business ventures.
 Additionally, Herrema’s analysis emphasizes the obstacles faced by female entrepreneurs ingrained between professionalism and cultural norms during the initial processes.
 This study further examines the evolution of entrepreneurial intentions among undergraduate boys and girls to concretize the contribution of training-based entrepreneurial intentions.

-Although Family Systems theory identifies a widening entrepreneurial gap across demographic characteristics between boys and girls as influenced by family functioning, child development, and adaptation behaviors in Family Systems theory, other simulation factors, as identified by the Theory of Planned Behavior (TPB), have advanced to analyze human decision processes (Ajzen, 1991).
-This paper acknowledges the three components: 1) attitudes that reflect an individual’s beliefs about the outcomes of the behavior and their overall evaluation of those outcomes; 2) Subjective Norms, which involve the perceived social pressure or influence to perform or not perform, such as family, friends, or colleagues; and 3) Perceived Behavioral Control to an individual’s perception and ability to perform successfully.
+Although Family Systems theory identifies a widening entrepreneurial gap across demographic characteristics between boys and girls as influenced by family functioning, child development, and adaptation behaviors in Family Systems theory, other simulation factors, as identified by the Theory of Planned Behavior (TPB) (Ajzen, 1991).
+The theory is based on the assumption that the proper performance of a human being is closely linked to self-efficacy and access to resources.
+For instance, male students may have easy access to resources and mobility, while female students may be limited because of competing domestic responsibilities.
+Therefore, TPB provides a structured lens to analyse how attitudes, social expectations, and perceived control interact with male and female students’ behaviors to explain the gendered variations in entrepreneurial intentions despite receiving similar education.
+This explains intentions through three components: 1) attitudes that reflect an individual’s beliefs about the outcomes of the behavior and their overall evaluation of those outcomes; 2) Subjective Norms, which involve the perceived social pressure or influence to perform or not perform, such as family, friends, or colleagues; and 3) Perceived Behavioral Control to an individual’s perception and ability to perform successfully.

 These components provide a comprehensive framework for understanding and predicting entrepreneurial behavior across various demographic domains by undergraduate students in the Global South.
 According to Dore (2008), children’s behaviors and careers are influenced by the family system, which includes the way family members interact with one another, thus sustainably influencing them (Bandura et al., 2001).
 Therefore, relevant to the phenomenon are individual attitudes towards entrepreneurship and how they are determined by perceived behavioural control over participation in various entrepreneurial activities.

-Although feminist liberal theory argues for the necessity of social reform to give females the same status and opportunities as males by assuming that men and women are equal, rationality is based on individual attitudes and rights.
 Therefore, the contention that if females have equal opportunities as men, their intentions would be similar (Unger & Craw Ford, 1992) requires in-depth understanding through empirical analysis; however, feminists theorise and emphasize social differences that they persistently attribute to broader societal structures and cultural norms that shape gender roles and expectations (Jackson & Jones, 1998).
-Nevertheless, theoretical perspectives on gender and entrepreneurial intentions are imperative for contributing to a deeper understanding of the nuanced dynamics influencing career choices in entrepreneurship and related impelling factors.
+Nevertheless, all the theoretical perspectives are imperative for contributing to a deeper understanding of the nuanced dynamics influencing career choices in entrepreneurship and related impelling factors.

-Drawing from theoretical perspectives of planned behaviour coupled with feminism and family systems point of view, we examine both individual psychological determinants and external environmental factors that influence entrepreneurial intentions in specific categories of female or male undergraduates.
+Furthermore, drawing from theoretical perspectives of planned behaviour coupled with feminism and family systems and Succession Anxiety Theory point of view, both individual psychological determinants and external environmental factors that influence entrepreneurial intentions in specific categories of female or male undergraduates are examined.
 This approach offers a more holistic understanding of entrepreneurial intentions by making it a valuable tool for analysing gender-based variations in entrepreneurial ambitions.
-We argue that multifaceted variations in entrepreneurial aspirations influence the persistence of gender inequality in the profession, and continue to limit the growth and promotion of entrepreneurial skills.
+We therefore, argue that multifaceted variations in entrepreneurial aspirations influence the persistence of gender inequality in the profession, and continue to limit the growth and promotion of entrepreneurial skills.
 This study provides valuable insights for educational institutions, curriculum developers, and policymakers.

 The design: The study design was cross-sectional and used a quantitative technique.
 The cross-sectional design enabled the collection of a large dataset within the limited time of the study.
 The quantitative approach worked in favour of analyzing a large amount of data and drawing inferences from the data within a short interval of time.